ByHeart infant formula

 On 11 November, ByHeart expanded its recall to include all unexpired lots of its Whole Nutrition infant formula, including cans and single-serve 'anywhere' sticks.
 The decision followed preliminary lab results from the California Department of Public Health, which detected Clostridium botulinum in an open can of formula fed to one of the sick infants.

 The recall applies to products sold online and at major retailers nationwide.
-Parents and caregivers are urged to stop using any ByHeart formula immediately, record lot numbers, and store leftover product for potential testing.
-If no symptoms appear after 30 days, the formula should be discarded.
+Parents and caregivers are urged to stop using any ByHeart formula immediately.
+The FDA advises families to:

 Symptoms and Risks

 FDA officials are still investigating the point of contamination.
-While no other formula brands have been implicated, the agency has emphasised that detection of Clostridium botulinum in formula is difficult, and negative tests do not guarantee safety.
+While no other formula brands have been implicated, the agency has emphasised that the detection of Clostridium botulinum in formula is difficult, and negative tests do not guarantee safety.